vitar/3sf/src/SDLC-Framework/100-theory/195-relationship-and-system-maturity-integration.md

 Each maturity level requires **specific practices and system configurations** that strengthen both technical and relational resilience.

+## The Hidden Cost of Transactional Trust

+Operating in a transactional state carries invisible costs.<br/>
+For clients, it means time spent writing detailed contracts, auditing invoices, and resolving scope disputes instead of pursuing outcomes.<br/>
+For vendors, it means constant justification of estimates, reduced margins, and limited opportunity to influence strategic direction.<br/>
+Both sides lose energy defending control instead of creating value — a pattern 3SF defines as *trust debt*.<br/>
+The longer this persists, the harder it becomes to transition toward partnership maturity.

 ## The Six Capability Gap Categories

 When comparing vendor-oriented delivery and product-oriented organizations, six recurring capability gaps were identified.<br/>